 And on a different note, Campus Outreach appears to be strongly Calvinist.
 See this post for one person's experiences with and thoughts on this group.]

 15. Email the pastor or ask him directly if he is a Calvinist.
 If you don’t get a straight “yes” or “no,” but instead get some round-about answer about God’s sovereignty or grace, turn and run.
 (Or ask him to answer in a "yes" or "no." And then if he still won't do it, turn and run.)
 Do not keep asking questions.
 Do not let them manipulate you into agreeing with them.
 (That's how they get people, reeling them in bit by bit.)
 If they don't answer you directly (and they won't, if they suspect you are critical of Calvinism), then you can assume they are Calvinist but trying to hide it.
 (Or ask him "How many points of T.U.L.I.P. do you agree with?"
 And see what he says.)

-Check out this story from a Calvinist pastor who out-right lied, by omission and deflection, about if he was a Calvinist ... after he was asked directly if he was a Calvinist and was told that he wouldn’t be hired if he was.
+Click here for my post about a 7-point Calvinist pastor who basically admits that he outright lied, by omission and deflection, about if he was a Calvinist ... after he was asked directly if he was a Calvinist and was told that he wouldn’t be hired if he was.
 He ought to be ashamed of himself!
 So dishonest!
 And he knew that he was doing it!

 [Umm ... how can it be a "bona fide offer of salvation to all people" if God Himself refused to give most people the ability to respond to that offer?
 If He actively prevents them from responding to it?
 If He never even sent Jesus to die for their sins anyway?